chinjon/camper/README.md

 ***

+### Goals

+Not really certain at this point.
+The original intention was to somehow create a database from Bandcamp, which is lacking a public API.

+Bandcamp's UI/UX, historically (at least for me) hasn't been the friendlist in terms of augmenting serendipity, and a few hoops are required to jump through to really be a power searcher.

+However, in the past few months, they've made noticable strides with their layouts and it's been much better at discovering new music.

+***

 ### Todos

+- [ ] Create tests for `Puppeteer` modules
-- [ ] Determine if Puppeteer is capable of performing downloads
+- [ ] Determine if `Puppeteer` is capable of performing downloads
-- [ ] Determine the speed of Pupeeteer visiting links and returning to previous page
+- [ ] Determine the speed of `Pupeeteer` visiting links and returning to previous page
-- [ ] Improve scraping with Puppeteer
+- [ ] Improve scraping with `Puppeteer`